manavnotaria/Building-Earthquake-Endurance/README.md

 # Building-Earthquake-Endurance

+Collected real-time data to accurately predict the factors that affect the severity of the damage of a building after an earthquake

 Earthquake Database : Which factors affect the severity of the damage of a building after an earthquake?

-  ##Defined Problem
+**Defined Problem**

 Which factors affect the severity of the damage of a building after an earthquake?

 Predicting the severity of damage of a building after an earthquake will be a very useful tool to the civil engineering and architecture industry.

-##Variables Considered
+**Variables Considered **
 1. Age
 2. Foundation type
 3. Height